hackclub/uploadparty/SECURITY.md

 ### 9. Environment Security
 - Environment variables for all sensitive data
-- No hardcoded secrets in code
+- No hardcoded secrets in code (never commit credentials or API keys)
+- Use .env files for local/dev only; production secrets must be injected via the platform (Coolify, Docker secrets, etc.)
+- The backend automatically loads .env files if present (backend/.env and/or ./.env)
 - Separate production configurations
 - Secrets management best practices